miguelsbrodrigues/portal-backend/README.md

 # Company Group Portal Backend Documentation
-This document provides a comprehensive overview of the Company Group Portal Backend, detailing its purpose, architecture, setup instructions, testing strategies, and deployment guidelines.
+This document provides a comprehensive overview of the Company Group Portal Backend, detailing its purpose, architecture, setup instructions and deployment guidelines.

-## Table of Contents
-## Project Overview
-## Architecture
-## Setup Instructions

 # Project Overview
 The Company Group Portal Backend is designed to manage and streamline various administrative and operational tasks within a company.
 It provides APIs and services to handle user management, role-based access control, data validation, and other core functionalities essential for company operations.